 If you do enjoy outfitting your desk with Squishmallows and Animal Crossing amiibo, to avoid an overly cluttered cornucopia of colors try using white as a base canvas to make your color choices pop.
 Replacing your standard LED keyboard letters with white HyperX Pudding keycaps, then setting your RGB lighting profile to the pale pastel of your choice (or try something more adventurous like lighting zoned by key function) will be a soothing centerpiece.

-You can also pair your new "white + pastel" aesthetic with a white Pulsefire Haste (wired or wireless), with rose accenting on additional buttons to match the colorway of the Cloud II Pink.
+You can also pair your new "white + pastel" aesthetic with an ultralight mouse like the white Pulsefire Haste 2.
+Opt for the wireless version if you'd like to be clean of cables, too.
+Either way, rose accenting on additional buttons will match up beautifully with the colorway of the Cloud Stinger Pink.
 Though pastel colors almost all complement each other, less is more when creating a peaceful interior design, so choose two or three colors and stick with them.
 Canva's colorpicker tool can help here as well.

 Show your passion